 Fingerprint activities dinosaurs.
 Last year we got a book from the same series about Christmas and let me tell you, it was such a hit!
 I absolutely love that it’s a relatively mess-free, great fine motor skill activity!

-Activity: finger paint a snowman, Christmas tree with your fingers, and hiding behind the tree dinosaur, because why not.
+Activity: finger paint a snowman, Christmas tree with your fingers, and hide behind the tree dinosaur, because why not.

 Water wow pads by Melissa & Doug.
 They are so cool and completely mess-free.
 They’ve been a source of entertainment for quite some time now.
 I also love to take them traveling as pens filled with just water and don't make any mess.